The MO HealthNet (Medicaid) for Kids provides medical care for children under 19 years of age whose family income falls within certain guidelines.

 - Uninsured children whose family MAGI is over 150% FPL up to 300% FPL may be eligible for premium coverage;

-- Children in families with gross income over 150% FPL cannot have access to affordable health insurance (from $75 to $189 per month, based on family size and income) and the family must pay a monthly premium.
+- Children in families with gross income over 150% FPL cannot have access to affordable health insurance and the family must pay a monthly premium.
 Premium amounts change July of each year.
-The premium is based on family size and income to insure that no family pays more than 5% of their income for coverage.
-View the Premium Schedules
+The premium is based on family size and income to ensure that no family pays more than 5% of their income for coverage.
+Refer to the Family Healthcare Program Descriptions below for further information.